 What to Look for In a Real Estate Agent

-If you’re considering selling your home and looking for a seller’s agent, you want to ensure you’re looking for the right characteristics.
+If you’re considering selling your home and need a seller’s agent, you want to ensure you’re looking for the right characteristics.
 Here are just a few things to look for:

 - They give a vibe of professionalism, and they appear to know what they’re doing